jimorc/go_sdr/README.md

 - The latest version of [Go](https://go.dev/doc/install)
 - The latest version of [VSCode](https://code.visualstudio.com/Download)
 - The VSCode Go extension
 - SoapySDR and related libraries.
 Install SoapySDR libraries using Homebrew.
-Install ony the libraries for the SDRs that you have:
+Install only the libraries for the SDRs that you have:
     ```
     brew install soapyrtlsdr
     brew install soapyhackrf